 Team Deery enjoying the first of many ‘accidental’ same-color shirt days.
 Mom, I am seriously side-eyesing the possibility that you would coindentally both wear red, turquoise, purple, etc.

-Was wild about that heather.
+I was wild about the heather.

 Me on Land’s End, with a distant helicopter landing on top of the lighthouse launch pad.

 Dad and all that glitters.

 RIDICULOUSLY HAPPY AT THIS MOMENT